Map of the Human Heart: Critical response

-Map of the Human Heart have an almost even rank between critics and audience at review aggregator website Rotten Tomatoes, indicating that the film is liked by both parties.
+Map of the Human Heart has an almost even rank between critics and audience at review aggregator website Rotten Tomatoes, indicating that the film is liked by both parties.
 The site's ranking shows that 23 critics approve the film at 78%, with an average ranking stands at 6.8/10.
 On Metacritic, basing on 18 critics, the film holds a 71 out of a 100, indicating "generally favorable reviews".

 Map of the Human Heart was critically well received by many film critics.
 Roger Ebert noted: "Map of the Human Heart tells a soaring story of human adventure – adventure of the best kind, based not on violence, but on an amazing personal journey.
 It is incredible sometimes what distances can be traveled in a single human life, and this is a movie about a man who could not have imagined his end in his beginning."

 Brian Case in the 2004 Time Out Film Guide, said: "Ward's ambitious epic love story covers two continents and three decades and, its execution apart, could have sprung from one of those fat romantic chronicles written for the typing pool.
 But Ward has an extravagant visual imagination so that even the more outlandish scenes, like the hero and heroine finally consummating their passion on a half-deflated barrage balloon, linger in the mind.
 Where lack of money cramps his vision of WWII bombing raids on Germany, the director achieves a pleasing shorthand with lighting."

 Hal Hinson of The Washington Post said that the film is of "incantatory intensity".

 Box office

-Map of the Human Heart grossed A$539,000 at the box office in Australia; £251,167 in the United Kingdom and US$2,806,881 in the United States and Canada.
+Map of the Human Heart grossed A$539,000 at the box office in Australia; £251,167 in the United Kingdom; US$2,806,881 in the United States and Canada and $5 million worldwide.